Auto Mechanic Resume: Examples, Skills & Tips

 • Introducing junior mechanics to basic maintenance and repair protocols

-• Establishing customer relationships and increasing overall customer satisfaction
+• Establishing customer relationships and increasing overall customer satisfaction by 10%

-• Generating detailed auto diagnostics
+• Generating detailed auto diagnostics, cutting troubleshooting time by 15%

 • Attending training sessions and implementing new protocols in the shop